tylervz/grails3-spring-security-keycloak-minimal/README.md

 1. Change the logoutSuccess URL from `/` to the SSO login page, otherwise it prevents us from securing the home page
 2. Allow anyone to access the `/assets` folder, otherwise your layout breaks on error pages
-3. Require USER or ADMIN roles for anything else
+3. Require USER or ADMIN role for anything else

 If you want to secure only specific paths, you can do this: